-- 1. EMT and ALS unit onsite, equipped with PPE - 2.
-Symptomatic persons will be asked to leave - 3.
+- 1. EMT unit onsite, equipped with PPE - 2.
+Medical quarantine or isolation tent not necessary due to 1-day event - 3.
+Symptomatic persons will be asked to leave - 4.
 Security will enforce parking restrictions

 Food & Beverage: (if permitted)

 - 1. Follow all local health department requirements - 2.
 Marked 6-foot gaps between patrons - 3.
 Credit card and exact cash sales only; no receipts for credit card sales - 4.
 Plexiglass or other suitable barrier separating staff and customers - 5.
 Hand sanitizers inside and outside of window - 6.
 Pre-packaged food only; no self-serve areas - 7.
 Condiments and napkins given directly to customers upon request only